nestybox/sysbox-ee/docs/usage.md

-While it's possible to configure the inner Docker to store it's images at some other location within the system container (via the Docker daemon's `--data-root` option), Sysboxd does **not** currently support this (i.e., the inner Docker won't work).
+While it's possible to configure the inner Docker to store it's images at some other location within the system container (via the Docker daemon's `--data-root` option), Sysbox does **not** currently support this (i.e., the inner Docker won't work).

-## Sysboxd Reconfiguration
+## Sysbox Reconfiguration

-The Sysboxd installer starts the [Sysboxd components](design.md#sysboxd-components) automatically, using systemd.
+The Sysbox installer starts the [Sysbox components](design.md#sysbox-components) automatically, using systemd.

-Normally this is sufficient and the user need not worry about reconfiguring Sysboxd.
+Normally this is sufficient and the user need not worry about reconfiguring Sysbox.

 However, there are scenarios where the daemons may need to be reconfigured (e.g., to enable a given option on sysbox-fs or